arronelab/PDownB/README.md

 - **SSE**: the secondary structure classification for each protein, where "-" denotes linker, "H" denotes alpha-helix, and "S" denotes beta-sheets.
 - **Down**: the xyz-coordinate files for the downsampled proteins.
 The downsampling reduces the protein to just the endpoints of each secondary structure element.
 - **DownSSE**: the secondary structure classification for each downsampled protein, where "-" denotes linker, "H" denotes alpha-helix, and "S" denotes beta-sheets.
-- **Writhes**: the writhe data of each downsampled protein in the format: *Subsection Length* | *Writhe*.
-We start from length 5 (the smallest possible to calculate the writhe) and increase in steps of 3.
+- **Writhes**: the writhe data of each downsampled protein in the format: *Subsection Length* | *Writhe*.\n We start from length 5 (the smallest possible to calculate the writhe) and increase in steps of 3.

 *Note: There are only 2333 entries in the downsampled case, as some proteins when downsampled were then too short to calculate a writhe for.*